 Top Elliptical Trainers Under $1,000

-Using the scores from our elliptical review articles, we identified three top elliptical machines priced from $500 to $999.
-These are overall winners when judged for durability, display, features and the manufacturer’s customer service.
+After extensive analysis and review, we’ve selected the three best elliptical trainers priced between $500 to $999.
+These overall winners were selected based on their durability, display, features and the manufacturer’s customer service.

 Buying Guide to Elliptical Trainers Under $1,000

-Compared with very low-budget ellipticals, those priced from $500 to just under $1,000 tend to have significantly better ergonomics, resistance and durability.
-Here's a quick guide to typical ellipticals in this price class.
+Compared with the very low-budget ellipticals, those priced from $500 to $999 tend to have much better ergonomics, resistance and durability.
+Here's a quick guide to the typical elliptical trainer in this price range.

 Resistance: When comparing elliptical machines for resistance, notice the type and amount.
-Most newer models use magnetic resistance, which is quieter and more durable than mechanical resistance, magnetic systems eliminate the problems associated with friction.
-The amount of resistance on elliptical machines tends to increase with price.
-On very cheap ellipticals the resistance might be 12.5 pounds, which is too light for many trainees.
-On the best $999 trainers you can expect the equivalent of about 18 to 20 pounds of resistance.
-That’s suitable for beginners and intermediate trainees.
+Most newer models use magnetic resistance.
+Quieter and more durable than mechanical resistance, magnetic systems eliminate the problems associated with friction.
+The amount of resistance offered by a machine tends to increase with price.
+On the lower end of the pricing range, resistance might be 12.5 pounds, too light for most shoppers.
+Meanwhile, top $999 cross trainers bring between 18 and 25 pounds, quite respectable for beginners and intermediate trainees.
 At the higher end of the spectrum, some of the priciest elliptical trainers for home gyms and clubs provide 25 to 35 pounds of force.

-Incline: Some of the best $999 ellipticals have automated inclines.
+Incline: Another key to look for is the automated incline function.
 An automated incline gives an instant metabolic boost as an uphill workout requires more energy.
 An incline also makes the machine even more effective for muscle sculpting.
 With each slight change in angle, different muscle fibers are recruited.
 The steepest incline you’ll see in our elliptical trainer reviews is 20%.

-The best elliptical trainers under $1,000 are designed to deliver at least two years of exercise before requiring significant maintenance.
-Compared with ultra cheap ellipticals, these models are more durable partly because they feature metal components instead of plastic.
-Their electronics also tend to be higher quality.
-Here are some details to look for in elliptical reviews and sale pages for help judging durability.
+The best elliptical trainers under $1,000 are designed to deliver a minimum of two years service before requiring maintenance.
+Compared with their lower-cost peers, these are more durable due to having higher grades of steel as opposed to plastic.
+The electronics also tend to have higher quality.
+Below are some keys to look for in terms of durability.

-Maximum User Weight: An elliptical machine's maximum user weight capacity is a clue about how well the unit will perform over time.
-Look for a machine that can hold at least 250 pounds and has at least a 50-pound higher capacity than your own weight.
+Maximum User Weight: An elliptical machine's maximum user weight capacity is one clue to how well the unit will perform over time.
+Look for a machine that can hold at least 250 pounds.
+Also, choose a machine that has at least a 50-pound higher capacity than your own weight.

-Warranty: An elliptical's warranty package is usually the best indicator of its durability.
-With the best elliptical trainers under $1,000 you can expect two-year parts warranties and one-year labor warranties.
-This is a big jump up from the under-$500 price class in which parts and labor are often free for just 90 days to six months.
+Warranty: A good warranty package is one of the best indicators of durability.
+With the best elliptical trainers under $1,000, you can expect guarantees of at least two years on parts and one year on labor.
+This is a big jump up from the under-$500 price class in which parts and labor are often free for between 90 days and six months.

 Brand Reputation: Some fitness brands are hit or miss, but most are known for a certain quality level across their lineups.
 See our elliptical brand ratings for fitness industry leaders.